nanobox-io/nanobox-docs/source/engines/scripts/build.html.md

 #### Apply Patches

 At times the underlying framework may need to be modified or fixed.
 If, for instance, the underlying framework was designed to work only in a LAMP stack and not with distributed microservices, the framework may need a few adjustments.
 This can be done by replacing entire files, or just modifying a few lines.
-You can refer to the [Configuration Templates](/engines/common-tasks/template-generation/) guide for details on how to do this.
+You can refer to the [Configuration Templates](/engines/common-tasks/template-generation/) doc for details on how to do this.

 #### Compile or Build the Codebase

 Build the code.
-If your application runs in a vm like php, node.js, ruby, or python, this step may not be required.
-For running commands that build your codebase, refer to the [Running Commands](/engines/common-tasks/running-commands/) guide.
+If your application runs in a VM like php, node.js, ruby, or python, this step may not be required.
+For running commands that build your codebase, refer to the [Running Commands](/engines/common-tasks/running-commands/) doc.

 #### Generate Application Configuration

-Any configuration that your application requires to run will need to be generated.
-Database drivers, third-party integrations, etc will need to be configured.
-You can refer to the [Configuration Templates]() guide for details on how to do this.
+Any configuration your application requires to run will need to be generated.
+Database drivers, third-party integrations, etc., will need to be configured.
+You can refer to the [Configuration Templates](/engines/common-tasks/template-generation/) doc for details on how to do this.

 ##### Tip